 Harvard style formatting

-Please include a cover page on your submission with your full name(s), location, institution/employment organization if you are working, role, course of study if you are a student, age, level of education, contact details, any outside parties you received crucial advice from in writing your essay, and the level of the competition to which you are applying.
+Please include a cover page on your submission with your full name(s), location, institution/employment organization if you are working, role, course of study if you are a student, level of education, contact details, any outside parties you received crucial advice from in writing your essay (please give their names and affiliations as well), and the level of the competition to which you are applying.

 Individuals and teams should address all aspects of the following guidelines to the best of their ability.